Ethorbit/steamcmd-server-docker/README.md

 A docker image that installs and runs an srcds server for the specified game.

 ### What's different about this than the others?
-All files are created at runtime, meaning you can mount the container to the host filesystem and easily manage the server there.
+* All files are created at runtime, meaning you can mount the container to the host filesystem and easily manage the server there.
 (See examples below)

+* Automatic updating is setup by default

-There's also full terminal interactivity support, for example: if you press hotkey combos like Ctrl+l; it will be processed properly.
+* There's full terminal interactivity support, for example: if you press hotkey combos like Ctrl+l; it will be processed properly.
 This is because all the required libraries are present, unlike with other installs.

 ### How do the auto updates work?
 The server updates in the background after it launches, if it becomes outdated: simply restart it.